hyxos/www.tzi.cards/content/entries/polarity/index.md

 >The beginning was where it all started. <br /><small><em>~Mu Mao~</em> <strong>The Book of TZI</strong></small>

-All cultures have their own creation stories, and the ancient Chinese tale of the origin of the universe is told to us through the 道 (Dào).
+All cultures have their own creation stories, and one ancient Chinese tale of the origin of the universe is told to us through the 道 (Dào).

 In English, this is usually translated as the [Tao](https://en.wikipedia.org/wiki/Tao 'Tao'), aka: *The Way*.
 Its origins can be traced to over 2500 years ago, primarily through the text of [Laozi](https://en.wikipedia.org/wiki/Laozi 'Laozi') in the text [Tao Te Ching](https://en.wikipedia.org/wiki/Tao_Te_Ching 'Tao Te Ching').
 Today there are approximately [two and a half million adherents of Taoism](https://www.wolframalpha.com/input/?i=taoism "Wolfram Alpha: Taoism") worldwide, mostly located in Taiwan.